DONATIONS GET MATCHED UNTIL JUNE 30TH! DONATE TODAY!

 Get the latest news and updates from Animal Equality

-Animal Equality Signs Letter of Opposition In Response to Dangerous EATS Act
+Animal Equality joins opposition to the EATS Act

 As the meat industry continues its efforts to undo animal protection laws throughout the United States by attempting to pass the EATS Act, Animal Equality joins the strong opposition to fight back.